noah-ing/theres-waldo/README.md

 ---
 <div align="center">
-  Made with ❤️ by [Your Name/Organization]
+  Made with ❤️ by Silo-22
 </div>